MDMods/MuseDashInfoPlus/README.md

 [English](README.md) | [中文](README_zh.md)

-### Overview
+## Overview

-MuseDashInfo+ is a lightweight Muse Dash mod that displays additional game information.
+MuseDashInfo+ is a highly customizable Muse Dash game mod that displays additional in-game information.

-This mod was inspired by MuseDashCustomPlay.
+This mod is inspired by MuseDashCustomPlay.

-### Features
+## Features

-- **Chart Info**: Shows the current song name and chart difficulty level
-- **Note Counter**: Shows total and hit note counts in real-time
-- **Miss Counter**: Shows current Great/Miss counts and missed music note/heart counts
-- **Current Accuracy**: Shows real-time accuracy
-- **High Score/Gap**: Shows your highest score and the current score gap from your best record
-- **Replace Miss Count**: Replaces the game's original miss counter with the actual miss count, which includes ghost misses and missed during i-frame (This option also fixes a vanilla bug where hitting only the bottom note of a double note incorrectly counts as three misses)
+Displays various information including **Chart Info (Song Name/Difficulty/Author/Level), Accuracy, Miss Count, Great Count, Early Count, Late Count, Note Counter (Hit/Total), Personal Best Score, and Score Gap**.

-All features can be toggled individually, and some support custom text formatting.
+All data elements can be freely customized in terms of visibility, position, size, color, font, and even custom text formatting.

-### Notes
+## Important Notes

 - If you loaded [SongDesc](https://github.com/mdmods/songdesc) mod, Chart Info will be disabled by default, use configuration to re-enable
-- The Touhou Danmaku mode does not support the Note Counter/Hi-Score/Hi-Score Gap
+- Text outline feature is currently not supported and will be available in future updates
+- Some data may not function properly for Touhou Danmaku charts due to compatibility issues
 - The Note Counter treats hold notes as two separate notes (counting both the start and end), while the Miss Counter and vanilla game count each hold note as a single note

-### Previews
+## Previews

 ![Preview 1](Static/Preview1.webp)